ExpressVPN Review: Quick Expert Summary

 Does ExpressVPN work With Netflix?

 Yes, ExpressVPN works with Netflix.
-I was able to access Netflix in over 10 different countries (including the US, Germany, and Brazil).
-ExpressVPN has fast speeds so I watched Netflix TV shows and movies in HD (and 4K) without long load times and buffering.
+Even better, the provider can access 10+ Netflix libraries, so you get tons of variety.
 I really like how ExpressVPN supports streaming on all of its servers — unlike some competitors that only have dedicated streaming servers.

-ExpressVPN also unblocks other popular streaming apps, including BBC iPlayer, Amazon Prime, Disney+, and FuboTV.
+ExpressVPN also supports other popular streaming apps, including BBC iPlayer, Amazon Prime, Disney+, and FuboTV.

 Is ExpressVPN safe?